ibm-cloud-docs/power-iaas/migration-strategies-third-party.md

 StorSafe VTL is an IBM-certified solution for migration, backup optimization, archive, and data recovery (DR).

 StorSafe VTL is software that emulates physical tape drives and libraries to optimize backup and recovery.
-It works for both in the cloud and On-premises.
-It enables simple and easy migration from On-premises to {{site.data.keyword.powerSysFull}}.
-StorSafe VTL can backup IBM i or AIX workloads On-premises, replicate to a cloud-resident StorSafe VTL, and then restore to a {{site.data.keyword.powerSys_notm}}.
+It works for both in the cloud and {{site.data.keyword.on-prem}}.
+It enables simple and easy migration from {{site.data.keyword.on-prem}} to {{site.data.keyword.powerSysFull}}.
+StorSafe VTL can backup IBM i or AIX workloads {{site.data.keyword.on-prem}}, replicate to a cloud-resident StorSafe VTL, and then restore to a {{site.data.keyword.powerSys_notm}}.
 Similarly, legacy tapes can be handled.

 Following are some of the features of StorSafe VTL:
 - Nondisruptive and secure process that can scale to PB-sized workloads.
 - Deduplication and replication improve performance and reduces storage capacity.
-- The same tool for On-premises and cloud that enables both workload and tape migrations.
+- The same tool for {{site.data.keyword.on-prem}} and cloud that enables both workload and tape migrations.
 - System and application data are deduplicated and compressed before transmitting over the network, thereby accelerating migration, even on the initial baseline transfer.
 - Replicated tapes land in Cloud Object Storage and can be used by the cloud VTL as a backup baseline without copying the data.
 - Migration uses existing backup processes and tools by using existing environment and knowledge.